Home

 Algebra: Number Sequence Word Problems

-Number Sequence Problems are word problems that involves a number sequence.
-Sometimes you may be asked to obtain the value of a particular term of the sequence or you may be asked to determine the pattern of a sequence.
+Number Sequence Problems are word problems that involve generating and using number sequences.
+Sometimes you may be asked to obtain the value of a particular term of a sequence or you may be asked to determine the pattern of a sequence.

 Number Sequence Problems: Value Of A Particular Term

-The question will describe how the sequence of numbers is generated.
-After a certain number of terms, the sequence will repeat through the same numbers again.
-Try to follow the description and write down the sequence of numbers until you can determine how many terms before the numbers repeat.
-That information can then be used to determine what a particular term would be.
+A number sequence problem may first describe how a sequence of numbers is generated.
+After a certain number of terms, the sequence will repeat.
+Follow the description of the sequence and write down numbers in sequence until you can determine how many terms occur before the numbers repeat.
+Then use that information to determine what a particular term could be.

 If we have a sequence of numbers: